stennety/mywebsite/_posts/2013-06-24-i-cant-help-where-i-have-to-park.md

 ---
 categories: law,  stories
+title: I can't help where I have to park!
 ---

 <p>A man called in to complain about his car being damaged.
 He was working at a building where people had to pay for parking.
 So, this man decided to park in a side street to avoid the fees.</p>